InformElectro/00-blink/README.md

 ### Another blink led program for ESP32

-  Changes blink period depending of a key closure Shows a simple project with separated compiled modules Also, shows some C programming styles
+  Changes blink period depending of a key closure.
+  Shows a simple project with separated compiled modules.
+  Also, shows some C programming styles.

   For more information, see doc/README.md